mtkluc/NSW-Price-Pendulum/README.md

 of our analysis.
 This may skew some results for areas with small sales volumes, but these areas are very hard to accurately guage regardless.
 As such using the Flask tool is most appropriate for high volume sales areas over the last three years over the smaller regional towns.

-Ethical considerations
-include ensuring data privacy by anonymizing sensitive information, adhering to the platform’s terms of use, and documenting the data source transparently to promote responsible data usage.
-This work is covered by the Creative Commons.

 ## 2. Instructions on how to use and interact with the project

 We have provided .csv files for each step, which can be downloaded and uploaded into pandas or pola.rs for further interaction.